Affinization of $q$-oscillator representations of $U_q(\mathfrak{gl}_n)$: Abstract

 \section{Abstract}

 We introduce a category $\widehat{\mc{O}}_{\rm osc}$ of $q$-oscillator representations of the quantum affine algebra $U_q(\widehat{\gl}_n)$.
-We show that $\widehat{\mc{O}}_{\rm osc}$ has a family of irreducible representations, which naturally corresponds to finite-dimensional irreducible representations of quantum groups of untwisted affine type $A$.
-It is done by analyzing the spectral decomposition of the normalized $R$ matrix on the tensor product of fundamental $q$-oscillator representations, and then applying fusion construction.
+We show that $\widehat{\mc{O}}_{\rm osc}$ has a family of irreducible representations, which naturally corresponds to finite-dimensional irreducible representations of quantum affine algebra of untwisted affine type $A$.
+It is done by constructing a category of $q$-oscillator representations of the quantum affine superalgebra of type $A$, which interpolates these two family of irreducible representations.
 The category $\widehat{\mc{O}}_{\rm osc}$ can be viewed as a quantum affine analogue of the semisimple tensor category generated by unitarizable highest weight representations of $\gl_{u+v}$ ($n=u+v$) appearing in the $(\gl_{u+v},\gl_\ell)$-duality on a bosonic Fock space.